 …

 In a DMG infrastructure BSS, zero or more DMG Beacon frames shall be generated for transmission by the AP every dot11BeaconPeriod TUs (see 11.1.3.3 (Beacon generation in a DMG infrastructure BSS and in a PBSS)).
-The AP shall transmit at least one DMG Beacon frame through each sector available to the AP within a time interval that is not longer than dot11BeaconPeriod × dot11MaxLostBeacons TUs.
-The TXSS Span field in the DMG Beacon frame shall be set to a value that is less than or equal to dot11MaxLostBeacons.
+The AP shall transmit at least one DMG Beacon frame through each sector available to the AP, within a time interval that is not longer than dot11BeaconPeriod × dot11MaxLostBeacons TUs.
+The determination of the sectors available to the AP is implementation dependent, but should be determined in a way that allows unassociated STAs to discover the AP.The TXSS Span field in the DMG Beacon frame shall be set to a value that is less than or equal to dot11MaxLostBeacons.

+NOTE - The AP can change the sectors it transmits DMG Beacon frames through, and the value of the TXSS Span field, depending on the number and location of associated STAs, and the AP’s intention to be discoverable in various spatial directions.